unviva/unviva/next-gen-software-development.md

 # Story Mode
 Application flows in a story mode, rather than "if/else"s or loops.
 Each story has it's own seperate file.

-As an example, a user wants to visit profiles of other users, follows the 'profile' story mode, which includes sub-stories such as 'like, message' etc.
+As an example, a user wants to visit profiles of other users, follows the 'profile' story mode, which includes sub-stories in the same file. such as 'like, message' etc.

 Of which main purpose is to prevent bugs.